moonstar-x/old-server-setup/docs/game-servers/left4dead2.md

 ## Configuration

-To configure the server you'll need to create a *server.cfg* file inside the `left4dead2/cfg`.
+To configure the server you'll need to create a *server.cfg* file inside the `left4dead2/cfg` folder.
 You can add the minimum settings:

     hostname "SERVER_NAME"
     rcon_password "SECRET"